Bshaheen94/Homework/README.md

 ## About Me ^__^
 ____
 _ _ _
-#### I am from Pakistan.
-It's been 21 years since I have been here in America.
-I have studied from elementary to univerties here in America.
-I am a recent graduated from Maryville University of St. Louis in 2023.
+#### I am from Pakistan and I have been here for about 21 years.
+I have studied from elementary to college here in America.
+I am a recent graduate from Maryville University of St. Louis in 2023.
+Here are some of my goals:
 ___
 _ _ _
 ### _GOALS_